Ishan16D/TwitterDisasterMapping/README.md

 # Leveraging Twitter to Map Natural Disasters

-**In Progress**
+**Readme in Progress**
 Project by: Garrett Bradley, Ishan Deulkar, and Cory Rutkowski

 ## Problem Statement

 During a Natural Disaster how can we utilize Social Media to help locate specific areas that require immediate assistance?

 During any natural disaster one of the first areas of focus should be on rescuing people in need of immediate assistance.
 However, due to the nature of these events this isn't always easily possible.
-This can be due to downed power and phone lines which make communicationn near impossible at times.
-We set out to try to utilize social media, specifically Twitter, to see if its user's tweets can better help inform emergency responders of where to focus their rescue efforts.
+This can be on account of downed power and phone lines which make communicationn near impossible at times.
+We set out to try to utilize social media, specifically Twitter, to see if its users' tweets can better help inform emergency responders of where to focus their rescue efforts.

 ## Executive Summary

 ### Goals:

-The goals of our project were to be able to collect a large amount of tweets relating to a certain natural disaster (in our specific case, Hurricane Harvey in 2017) and see if user's tweets could help inform emergency responders of specific areas to focus on during a true emergency situation.
-Using these tweets we wanted to map rescue requests in order to allow rescue coordinators to use our map to strategize and implement their best tactics on where to focus their search and rescue efforts.
+The goals of our project were to be able to collect a large amount of tweets relating to a certain natural disaster (in our specific case, Hurricane Harvey in 2017) and see if tweets could help inform emergency responders of specific areas to focus on during a true emergency situation.
+The task was to identify tweets that are requesting urgent assistance.
+The second task then was to extract geographic information from these tweets and then map the location so that emergency responders can find them.

 ### Methodology:

 In order to complete our goal we followed several steps.
 First, we compiled tweets related to Hurricane Harvey during the time period of August 17, 2017 - September 9, 2017 into a pandas DataFrame.
 These tweets were to be analyzed for emergency requests and then mapped.
 We needed to create a model in order to be able to categorize our tweets as either 'Emergency' or 'Non-Emergency' related.
-We used a pre-made dataset from figure-eight.com that already classified tweets into various emergency related categories to train our model.
+We used a pre-made dataset from figure-eight.com that already classified messages into various emergency related categories to train a classifier model.
+The message data was unlabeled, so we implemented a loop to label messages are 'Emergency' using those emergency related categories and whether or not a message was direct (rather than being news).
 Once our model was successfully trained, we ran it on our Hurricane Harvey tweets dataset to pull out all of the 'Emergency' tweets.
-Next we used an a function to analyze our 'Emergency' related tweets, looking for those related to requests for aid/assistance, to focus on those tweets containing a physical address in the body of the text.
+Next we used an a set of loops and parsers to analyze our 'Emergency' related tweets, looking for those related to requests for aid/assistance, to focus on those tweets containing a physical address in the body of the text.
 Using these addresses, we converted them in to Latitude and Longitude coordinates and then visualized each tweet onto a Houston based map.
 Our goal was for rescue coordiators to be able to use this map to strategize and implement their best tactics on where to focus their rescue efforts.

 ### Data: